Generalized chip firing and critical groups of arithmetical structures on trees: Number of invariant factors of critical groups associated to trees

 We first describe the type of decompositions we consider.
 A \emph{starlike tree} is a tree that has exactly one vertex of degree at least~$3$; we call this high-degree vertex the \emph{central vertex}.
 If a tree~$T$ has multiple vertices of degree at least~$3$ (that is, if it is not a starlike tree or a path graph), we define a \emph{starlike splitting} of~$T$ to be a $4$-tuple $(S,T',v_s,v_t)$, where $S$ is a starlike tree, $T'$ is a tree, $v_s$ is a leaf of~$S$ that is adjacent to its central vertex, $v_t$ is a vertex of~$T'$, and $T$ is obtained from $S$ and~$T'$ by merging the vertices $v_s$ and~$v_t$.

 \begin{example} Let $T$ be the tree shown below.
-Splitting $T$ at vertex~$v$ gives a starlike splitting into $S$ and~$T'$ as shown to the right below.
-Splitting $T$ at vertex~$u$ would not give a starlike splitting since the resulting~$v_s$ would not be adjacent to the central vertex of the corresponding~$S$. \end{example}
+There is a starlike splitting of~$T$ into $S$ and~$T'$, as shown to the right below, obtained by splitting at vertex~$v$.
+On the other hand, no starlike splitting of~$T$ is obtained by splitting at vertex~$u$. \end{example}

 A \emph{starlike decomposition} of a tree~$T$ is a collection $\{S_i\}_{i=1}^k$ of trees with at most one vertex of degree at least~$3$ that result from a sequence of starlike splittings.
-This means that, for all $i<k$, the tree~$S_i$ is starlike with a leaf adjacent to its central vertex.
+This means that, for all $i \in [k-1]$, the tree~$S_i$ is starlike with a leaf adjacent to its central vertex.
 The tree~$S_k$ is either a starlike tree or a path graph.
 Note that a given tree may have many different starlike decompositions.
 If $T$ is a starlike tree or a path graph, then its only starlike decomposition is $\{T\}$.

-\begin{example} For the~$T$ in Example~\ref{ex:onesplitting}, two starlike decompositions are shown below.
-In the first, we split $T$ at~$v$ to get $S_1$ and then split the remaining $T'$ at~$v'$ to get $S_2$ and~$S_3$.
+\begin{example} Two starlike decompositions of the tree~$T$ from Example~\ref{ex:onesplitting} are shown below.
+In the first, we split off $S_1$ at~$v$ and then split the remaining $T'$ at~$v'$ to get $S_2$ and~$S_3$.
 In the second, we first split at~$v'$ and then split at~$v$.
 These are two different starlike splittings of~$T$. \end{example}

-We can use a starlike decomposition of a tree~$T$ to find representatives of divisors on~$T$ that are nonzero at relatively few vertices.
+A starlike decomposition of a tree~$T$ is useful in finding representatives of divisors on~$T$ that are nonzero at relatively few vertices.

 \begin{lemma} Let $T$ be a finite tree with at least~$2$ vertices, let $\vd \in \ZZ^{V(G)}$, let $\{S_i\}_{i=1}^k$ be a starlike decomposition of~$T$, and let $\ell_i=\ell(S_i)$.
 Every divisor on~$T$ is equivalent \textup{(}with respect to $\vd$\textup{)} to a divisor that is nonzero at at most $\sum_{i=1}^k(\ell_i-2) + 1$ vertices. \end{lemma}